KIRANKUMAR7296/.NET/OOP.md

 - Having more than one form.
 - Allow to call methods of base class in derived class.
-- e.g A Person at same time can have different characteristics.
-( Like a Man at same time is a father, a husband, an employee and behaves different according to his role )
+- e.g A person at same time is a father, a husband, an employee and behaves accordingly.

 #### a.
 Method Overriding
 - New Derived Class can `Inherit` and `Override` | Modify the Attributes and Methods of its Base Class.